Food allergies have often been thought of as a childhood affliction but a recent study reveals this isn't necessarily the case.

 To answer my original question, are food allergies only a problem for children, the answer is no. This study identifies adult food allergy as a medical problem that is both under-diagnosed and under-treated.
 In recent years there have been significant advances regarding the diagnosis and treatment of food allergy including Oral Immunotherapy, or food allergy desensitization, a breakthrough food allergy treatment program available at our practice.
 As always, adults with questions about possible food allergy should address their concerns with a physician.

 At Advanced Specialty Care, our board certified Allergists and Asthma specialists can provide testing and treatment for seasonal, food, pet, insect allergies and more, as well as asthma.
-We offer advanced treatment for peanut, tree nut, dairy, egg and sesame allergies using oral immunotherapy or food allergy desensitization.
+We offer advanced treatment for peanut, tree nut, almond, dairy, egg and sesame allergies using oral immunotherapy or food allergy desensitization.
 Allergy and Asthma appointments are available in our Danbury, New Milford, Norwalk and Ridgefield locations.
 If you have questions about Food Oral Immunotherapy, allergy testing, allergy treatments or would like to schedule an appointment, please call our office at (203) 830-4700 or simply click here to fill out an appointment request form.

 Advanced Specialty Care is a multi-specialty private practice caring for patients in Fairfield County, CT for over 30 years.
 We are committed to the well-being of our patients.
 In addition to Allergy & Asthma, we have expertise in Audiology, Cosmetic & Plastic Surgery, Dermatology and Skin Care, Ear, Nose & Throat, Head & Neck Surgery and Hand Surgery.
 Our six, convenient Connecticut offices include, Danbury, New Milford, Norwalk, Ridgefield, Southbury and Stamford.
 If you have questions or would like to schedule an appointment, please call our office at (203) 830-4700 or simply click here to fill out an appointment request form.